UMN-CMS/HGCal-RPi/README.md

 # HGCal-RPi : CERNtb-oct18

 This branch is used at CERN for the October 2018 beam tests.
-This README is OUT OF DATE.
+Parts of this README may be out of date.
 The aliases in `etc/config` are for the current setup.

 The computer where this repository is cloned acts as the central hub for the Pis.